martymac/fpart/README.md

 see the 'See also' section at the end of this document).

-In addition to being very fast (as transfers start during FS crawling and are parallelized), fpsync is able to resume or replay synchronization jobs (see options -r and -R) and presents an overall progress status.
+In addition to being very fast (as transfers start during FS crawling and are parallelized), fpsync is able to resume or replay synchronization "runs" (see options -r and -R) and presents an overall progress status.
 It also has a small memory footprint compared to rsync itself when migrating filesystems with a big number of files.